 - Family, friends, or a neighbor could watch your dog at your home or their home.
 This is always my first choice, as I know my dogs would be most comfortable with this situation.

 - Leave your dog at a trusted boarding facility.

-Dog sitters that stay at your home or in-home pet sitters are a great option if you have a dog that gets stressed easily.
+- Hire a professional dog sitter to stay at your home.
+In-home pet sitters are a great option if you have a dog that gets stressed easily.
 Personally for us, this isn’t an option since my husband is super paranoid about letting strangers in our home.

-Leaving your dog home alone while on vacation is not be an option unless you have someone that can come into your house and let him outside, feed him and take him for walks.
+Don’t ever leaving your dog home alone while on vacation!
+You need someone that can come into your house and let him outside, feed him and take him for walks.

 If you don’t have family or friends, a dog sitter is another alternative.
 But it’s important to research them just as you would research a boarding facility.
 Read online reviews, request references, call and ask questions, visit… research, research, and more research.
 Think of this as if you were looking for a babysitter for your kids!

 1. Take your dog to visit the house he will be staying at before your planned vacation.
 Spend an hour or so just visiting.
 Don’t make a big deal about this visit.
 If you can, visit several times before your vacation.